gatsby-inc/sanity-plugin-dashboard-widget-gatsby/README.md

 ### Widget options

-- `name` - The Gatsby Cloud instance url
+- `instanceUrl` - The Gatsby Cloud instance url

 ## Developing on this module